 Does an ANZACATA membership run for one year?

 ANZACATA memberships run from 1 August to 31 July.
-Members are sent renewal notices in mid July asking them to renew.
-ANZJAT subscriptions also run for one year but can be taken out at any time and renewed one year later.
+Members are sent renewal notices from 1 July reminding them to renew.
+Journal subscriptions also run for one year but can be taken out at any time and renewed one year later.

 Does the ANZACATA membership fee cover insurance?

-ANZACATA offers a master indemnity insurance scheme to Australian and New Zealand members through BMS Insurers.
-Australian Professional members can choose to pay for their insurance bundled with their membership fee.
-All other Australian and New Zealand members (excluding Affiliate, Trainee and Student members) are able to arrange insurance through BMS Insurers, taking advantage of the competitive rates offered to ANZACATA members.
+ANZACATA offers a master indemnity insurance scheme to Australian and New Zealand members through BMS Insurers, providing competitive rates for Professional Indemnity insurance.
+Australian and New Zealand Professional, Tier 4 – Provisional, and Tier 1–3 level members can choose to pay for their insurance bundled with their membership fee.
 Click here for more information.

 Why do I need pay a fee to apply to join as a Professional / Tier 4 – Provisional / Tiers 1–3 member?